C.J. Cron Player Props: Rockies vs. Pirates

-C.J.
-Cron -- 1-for-2 in his last game -- will be in action for the Colorado Rockies versus the Pittsburgh Pirates, with Vince Velasquez on the mound, on April 18 at 8:40 PM ET.
+On Wednesday, C.J.
+Cron (on the back of going 1-for-5) and the Colorado Rockies play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 3:10 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-5) against the Pirates.

 C.J.
 Cron Game Info & Props vs. the Pirates